thenameiswiiwin/old-dotfiles/README.md

 ## Install

 #### A
-Use install if it is a new machine, and need everything setup.
+Use this install if it is a brand new machine, and need everything setup.

 ```
 curl https://cdn.rawgit.com/thenameiswiiwin/dotfiles/main/install.sh | sh